C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ### Looking Forward: Using `@Binding`

 In a future section, we will be creating a parent view that will show multiple `NoteRow`s.
-That parent view will be responsible for maintaining an array of notes, and passing them into the notes property we created here in the `NoteRow`.
+That parent view will be responsible for maintaining the array of notes, and passing them into the notes property we created here in the `NoteRow`.

 This could leave an opportunity for the two arrays (one in the parent view, one in the `NoteRow` child view) to be out-of-sync, since the `NoteRow` will be editing individual `Note` structures, which are pass-by-value.